 What hardware and software standards does the campus require, recommend, and/or support?

-Ferris requires that you have one of five of these Anti-Virus programs and Bradford installed on your computer to access the Ferris network.
+Ferris requires that you have Bradford and one of five of these Anti-Virus programs installed on your computer to access the Ferris network.
 Both of these programs are available to download free here.

 What kinds of support services (help desk, training, troubleshooting) are provided by the campus, and when are they available?